I often use Makefiles in some of my projects.

 Instead, we'll produce an object file for each C source file, and link them together to produce the final executable:

-flag, needed to tell the compiler to produce an unlinked object file, instead of an executable.
+Note the additional -c flag, needed to tell the compiler to produce an unlinked object file, instead of an executable.

 But we obviously want the compilation to happen in separate targets, so we'll create a specific target for each C source file.

-target will depend on these, and be responsible for linking the executable:
+The all target will depend on these, and be responsible for linking the executable:

-Also notice that the compiler flags (-Wall -Werror
+Also notice that the compiler flags (-Wall -Werror) are now repeated in each target.

 Time to create a variable:

-This is obviously better, and it also mean we can now override the compiler flags when invoking make
+This is obviously better, and it also mean we can now override the compiler flags when invoking make:

 $ make CFLAGS=-Weverything